Sensitive teeth can be very painful but there are many treatments for sensitive teeth available so you don’t have to needlessly suffer.

 Dentin isn’t quite as dense as cementum and enamel and it’s composed of tiny tubes.
 When the dentin has lost its protective coating of cementum or enamel these tiny tubes let the effects of both heat and cold from liquid or food as well as sticky and acidic substances gain access to the cells and nerves that are found inside the teeth causing a feeling of uncomfortable sensitivity.
 When gums recede the dentin can become exposed also causing uncomfortable sensitivity.

-This is where your dentist fits into the picture. because he or she will decide after diagnosing the reason for the sensitivity what treatment options there are available in your situation.
+This is where your dentist fits into the picture.
+After diagnosing the cause of the sensitivity, the dentist will be able to advise on what treatment options there are available in your situation.

-- Desensitizing toothpaste is one possible solution as it contains products that are able to block the feeling of sensitivity that is being transmitted from the surface of the tooth to its nerve.
+- Desensitizing toothpaste is one possible solution.
+Toothpaste for sensitive teeth contains ingredients that are able to block the feeling of sensitivity that is being transmitted from the surface of the tooth to its nerve.

 - Fluoride gel can be used by your dentist to strengthen your tooth enamel and reduce the sensitive feeling.

-- Your dentist can also correct the problem by using a crown, dental bonding or an inlay in order to sort out any damage or decay which is causing this uncomfortable sensitivity.
+- Your dentist can also correct the problem by using a crown, dental bonding or an inlay.
+All these can sort out any damage or decay which is causing the uncomfortable sensitivity.

-- If necessary a gum graft could be installed if you have lost so much gum tissue that the root is too sensitive and needs an extra protective layer.
+- If necessary a gum graft could be installed.
+This is if you have lost so much gum tissue that the root is too sensitive and needs an extra protective layer.

-- The final resort if nothing else would work your dentist may suggest a root canal.
+- As a final resort, your dentist might suggest a root canal.